-- Department of Health (DOH).
+- d) Department of Health (DOH).
 DOH shall regulate the activities and operations of all clinics which conduct medical, physical, optical, dental, psychological, and other similar examinations, hereinafter referred to as health examinations, on seafarers. - The DOH shall determine and prescribe the nature of the medical examination that shall be required of a seafarer, ensuring that such examination will genuinely determine the seafarer's State of health, considering the duties that he/she shall be required to perform on board.
-The DOH shall likewise prescribe the contents of the medical certificate to ensure that such certification will genuinely reflect the seafarer's state of health. - 11 (e) Philippine Overseas Employment Administration (POEA).
-POEA shall review and 12 improve on the working conditions and terms of employment of the officers 13 and crew of vessels of Philippine registry, and of such officers and crew 14 members who are Filipino citizens and employed by foreign vessels. - Overseas Workers' Welfare Administration (OWWA).
-The OWWA, through its (f) 15 welfare officer or, in his absence, the coordinating officer, shall provide the 16 seafarers and his/her family all the assistance they may need in the 17 enforcement of contractual obligations by agencies and/or by their principals.
-18 The OWWA shall likewise formulate and implement welfare programs for 19 overseas Filipino seafarers and their families while they are abroad and upon 20 their return.
-It shall ensure the awareness by the overseas Filipino workers and 21 their families of these programs and other related governmental programs.
-22 - (g) Maritime Industry Authority (MARINA).
-The MARINA shall ensure that the examination, licensing, and certification system for seafarers are in accordance with the requirements prescribed under the STCW Convention, international agreements, other conventions relevant thereto, and other applicable laws, rules, and regulations.
+The DOH shall likewise prescribe the contents of the medical certificate to ensure that such certification will genuinely reflect the seafarer's state of health. - e) Overseas Workers' Welfare Administration (OWWA).
+The OWWA, through its welfare officer or, in his absence, the coordinating officer, shall provide the seafarers and his/her family all the assistance they may need in the enforcement of contractual obligations by agencies and/or by their principals.
+The OWWA shall likewise formulate and implement welfare programs for overseas Filipino seafarers and their families while they are abroad and upon their return.
+It shall ensure the awareness by the overseas Filipino workers and their families of these programs and other related governmental programs. - f) Maritime Industry Authority (MARINA).
+The MARINA shall ensure that the examination, licensing, and certification system for seafarers are in accordance with the requirements prescribed under the STOW Convention, international agreements, other conventions relevant thereto, and other applicable laws, rules, and regulations - g) Philippine Coast Guard (PCG).
+The PCG shall undertake port state control inspections of vessels calling at any port of the Philippines, in accordance with international conventions and standards, for the promotion of safety of life and property at sea, control and prevention of maritime pollution, and verification